He was as strong as he looked.

 This page is about Grimek, who was born in 1910, and at about age 12 began casually lifting a set weights owned by his older brother.
 By the 1930s, he had become a champion weightlifter, a member of the U.S. National Team and, in 1936, an Olympian.

 In the 1930s, strongman events and Olympic style weightlifting competitions were not uncommon, but bodybuilding contests, as we know them, really weren’t around yet.
-Sometimes after lifting competitions or strongman shows some of the competitors might flex some muscle for the audience.
+Sometimes after lifting competitions or strongman shows some of the competitors might flex muscles for the audience.
 But that was the usual extent of it.

 John Grimek trained to be a strongman, not a poser.
 The story is that he really didn’t like being around men who he thought strutted about and gazed in the mirrors too often.
 In fact, “I couldn’t stand ‘em,” he was quoted as saying.